YasaminAsadian/Final_5001/README.md

 cd [Final_5001]

 Additionally, you will need to manually install required packages including: 'numpy' library for array manipulations, 'matplotlib' for animations.
-Finally, the main script must be executed using
+Finally, the main script must be executed using: python run_game_of_life.py

-python run_game_of_life.py

 Code Review